c-luu/c-luu.github.io/_drafts/gasser.md

 It's possible to take this principal to the extreme.
 For example, historically it made sense to store security attributes for files alongside other file attributes.
 If we instead _isolated_ these security attributes in a database, we'd potentially degrade security by adding on a synchronization mechanism.

 # Least Privilege
+> Subjects should have just enough privilege to do their jobs.

+The idea is very familiar- the valet can use the car keys since they need to park the car, but the car washer does _not_ need the car keys since they only wash it.

+Least privilege is used in computing, one example being kernel mode versus user mode.
+This example exhibits _coarse-grained_ privilege and suffers from an all-or-nothing state of possible privileges.
+Throwing in more privileges gives a more robust hierarchy of possible privileges to assign, but also requires more complex hardware or software support.

+An example of least privilege used in software system goes as follows: a file back-up daemon may have _read_ privileges on the files, but it shouldn't need _write_ privileges on said files to perform its job successfully.

+# Friendliness
+Gasser recommends we keep these goals in mind as well:
+* Security shouldn't affect users obeying the rules.
+* It should be easy for users to _give_ access.
+* It should be easy for users to _restrict_ access.

+# Open Design
+> The safest assumption is that the penetrator knows everything.

+_Secrecy of design_ is not a requirement for even the most highly secure systems.
+No system will ever be free of covert channels, whether the design is privatized or open.
+Disclosing the design of the system's security mechanism __can improve security__ because its internals are scrutinized by a much larger audience.